Using the bayesmeta R package for Bayesian random-effects meta-regression: Results

 The \emph{median probability model}, i.e., the model including all those variables that have a marginal inclusion probability $\geq$0.5 \citep{BarbieriBerger2004,BarbieriBergerEtAl2021}, here also coincides with the most probable model.
 The three most probable models also match the top~3 models based on the \emph{Akaike information criterion (AIC)} as quoted by \citet{CinarEtAl2021}.

 Table~\ref{tab:CinarEsti} shows the parameter estimates from the most probable model.
-Instead of singling out one ``best'' model for inference, one might now also utilize the results in a \emph{model averaging} approach, effectively using all 16~models simultaneously and weighting predictions based to their associated probabilities \citep{RafteryMadiganHoeting1997,HoetingEtAl1999,Clemen1989,ClydeGeorge2004,RoeverWandelFriede2018}.
+Instead of singling out one ``best'' model for inference, one might now also utilize the results in a \emph{model averaging} approach, effectively using all 16~models simultaneously and weighting predictions based to their associated probabilities \citep{Clemen1989,ClydeGeorge2004,HoetingEtAl1999,RafteryMadiganHoeting1997,RoeverWandelFriede2018}.

 It should be noted that, in a sense, the example shown here was particularly ``simple'' since all variables considered were in the same ``units'' (binary), so that it is relatively easy to specify a neutral prior without favouring any of the variables from the start.

 In practice, it might also be of interest to check the results' sensitivity to any of the prior specifications, or to also investigate the possible relevance of interaction effects (as a simple additive effect of the two fertilizers may or may not be biologically plausible).

 In the model selection context, the use of \emph{penalized complexity priors} \citep{KleinKneib2016} may also play a more prominent role than in ``simple'' meta-analysis applications.
 Penalized complexity priors here correspond to exponential priors for the heterogeneity~($\tau$) \citep{RoeverEtAl2021}.